Bundesbank claims equal role for national supervisors in euro zone

 Andreas Dombret said there were "many misperceptions" about the nature of the euro zone's Single Supervisory Mechanism, which is comprised of the ECB and national authorities such as the Bundesbank and Bafin in Germany.

-"It was not intended to be a single, hierarchical organization, but rather a supervisory network," he told a banking conference.
+"It was not intended to be a single, hierarchical organisation, but rather a supervisory network," he told a banking conference.
 "There are still many misperceptions on that matter."

 He defended the choice of many German banks to communicate with supervisors in their national language, unlike the majority of their peers in other euro zone countries, which have opted for English, the lingua franca of international finance.